autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/autoware/control-command-gear-cmd.md

 ## Limitations

-None.
+- None.

 ## Use Cases

 - Control the vehicle for autonomous driving.
-- Relay gear change requests from the operator.
+- Relay commands from the operator.

 ## Requirement

-- Support obtaining the current vehicle gear status.
+- Support sending the gear command to the vehicle.
 - Support vehicle-specific gear status if necessary.

 ## Prerequisites

-None.
+- None.

 ## Design